Docker EnterpriseEstimated reading time: 5 minutes

-Docker Enterprise Edition Platform 2.0 (Docker EE) is a Containers-as-a-Service (CaaS) platform that enables a secure software supply chain and deploys diverse applications for high availability across disparate infrastructure, both on-premises and in the cloud.
+Docker Enterprise 2.1 is a Containers-as-a-Service (CaaS) platform that enables a secure software supply chain and deploys diverse applications for high availability across disparate infrastructure, both on-premises and in the cloud.

-Docker Enterprise Edition is a secure, scalable, and supported container platform for building and orchestrating applications across multi-tenant Linux, Windows Server 2016, and IBM z Systems environments.
+Docker Enterprise is a secure, scalable, and supported container platform for building and orchestrating applications across multi-tenant Linux, Windows Server 2016, and IBM Z environments.

-Docker EE enables deploying your workloads for high availability (HA) onto the orchestrator of your choice.
-Docker EE automates many of the tasks that orchestration requires, like provisioning pods, containers, and cluster resources.
-Self-healing components ensure that Docker EE clusters remain highly available.
+Docker Enterprise enables deploying your workloads for high availability (HA) onto the orchestrator of your choice.
+Docker Enterprise automates many of the tasks that orchestration requires, like provisioning pods, containers, and cluster resources.
+Self-healing components ensure that Docker Enterprise clusters remain highly available.

 Role-based access control applies to Kubernetes and Swarm orchestrators, and communication within the cluster is secured with TLS.
 Docker Content Trust is enforced for images on all of the orchestrators.

-Docker EE Platform includes Docker Universal Control Plane (UCP), the enterprise-grade cluster management solution from Docker.
+Docker Enterprise includes Docker Universal Control Plane (UCP), the cluster management solution from Docker.
 You install it on-premises or in your virtual private cloud, and it helps you manage your cluster and applications through a single interface.

-Docker EE Platform provides multi-architecture orchestration for Kubernetes and Swarm workloads.
-Docker EE enables a secure software supply chain, with image promotion, mirroring between registries, and signing/scanning enforcement for Kubernetes images.
+Docker Enterprise 2.1 provides multi-architecture orchestration for Kubernetes and Swarm workloads.
+Docker Enterprise enables a secure software supply chain, with image promotion, mirroring between registries, and signing/scanning enforcement for Kubernetes images.

-Kubernetes in Docker EE fully supports all Docker EE features, including role-based access control, LDAP/AD integration, scanning, signing enforcement, and security policies.
+Kubernetes in Docker Enterprise fully supports all Docker Enterprise features, including role-based access control, LDAP/AD integration, scanning, signing enforcement, and security policies.